elehcimd/mltraq/mkdocs/benchmarks/speed.md

   <img height="100%" width="100%" style="border-radius: 5px; border: 5px solid white;" src="/assets/img/benchmarks2/exp-1.svg" >
 </p>

-The database, the filesystem, and the threading dominated the duration of the experiment.
+* The `WandB` method is the worst performing, followed by `MLflow` and `Aim`.

-FastTrackML and Comet have a similar performance, storing each tracked array in a separate file on the filesystem.
+* `Comet` and `Neptune` are next. `Neptune` encodes the arrays as images, [uuencoding](https://en.wikipedia.org/wiki/Uuencoding) them and embedding the resulting text in a single JSON-formatted file. `Comet` adopts a JSON-like format, creating a single ZIP file that adds extra cost.

-Neptune encodes the arrays as images, [uuencoding](https://en.wikipedia.org/wiki/Uuencoding) them and embedding the resulting text in a single JSON-formatted file.
-Despite the more elaborate scheme, the fewer writes to filesystem make it competitive.
+* `FastTrackML` is significantly faster than `MLflow` white, maintaining API compatibility, which is a remarkable result.

-**MLtraq is the best-performing method, 3x faster than FastTrackML and 4x faster than Neptune**.
+* **MLtraq is the best-performing method, 3 times faster than FastTrackML and 4 times faster than Neptune**.
-Its better performance is due to its faster serialization strategy based on safe pickling and `NumPy` native code.
+Its higher performance is due to its speedier serialization strategy based on safe pickling and `NumPy` native binary serialization.
 See [Data store](../advanced/datastore.md) for more details.

 ### Experiment 2: How long does tracking 1-10 arrays with length 10K-1M take?